Jacob-TM/MANE-4962-ML/README.md

-Files relating to MANE-4962 Machine Learning for Engineers class at RPI
+Files relating to MANE-4962 Machine Learning Engineering class at RPI